 Tom Hooper's thoroughly misguided adaptation of the hit musical is both a vision of hell and a fascinating curio

 For Christmas, how about a film in which the word “Jellicle” is repeated, over and over again, until you have simply lost the will to live?
 And that’s just the first ten minutes.
 What unholy vision is this, then, that comes to us unwanted, unwarranted, and seemingly unaware of its capacity to haunt our waking dreams?
-It’s Cats, a musical film based on the iconic West End stage show that appears to have squeezed itself through a pet flap-shaped portal leading straight into hell.
-“Are you blind when you’re born?” intones one cat in the very first scene.
+Cats, a musical film based on the iconic West End stage show, appears to have squeezed itself through a pet flap-shaped portal leading straight to hell.
+“Are you blind when you’re born?” intones one feline in the film’s very first moments.
 After seeing this, you’ll probably wish you had been.